cncf/tag-contributor-strategy/website/content/about/working-groups/governance.md

 * Have a look at our [Governance Guide](/maintainers/governance/) to see best practices, get advice and have inspiration while setting up or improving your project and community governance
 * Copy and modify one of our codified [Governance Templates](http://localhost:1313/maintainers/templates/governance-intro/) depending on your community and project
-* Get assistance by reach out to us to any governance related issues
+* Get assistance on governance related issues

 </div>